queky18/logreg/README.md

 # logreg
-Complete Login and Registration system for node js
+Complete Login and Registration system for node js.

+- > Middleware for node.js => Passport